Skip to: main navigation | main content | sitemap | accessibility page

 See snowdrops in the winter garden at East Lambrook.
 During the 1940s, Margery Fish and hubby Walter planted snowdrops between two orchards.
 It proved to be the perfect place.
 Marvel at 140 different varieties of snowdrop on display – around 90 varieties are available to buy in the nursery.

 There is a charge to enter the gardens (Tuesday to Saturday 10am – 5pm).
 The property was sold in May 2025, but the new owners have kept the gardens open.
+The gardens open for the Great Snowdrop Garden Trail of Somerset on 28 January 2026

 These award-winning gardens have been in existence for over 900 years and are home to the highest powered fountain in the country!
 There is much to enjoy outdoors.
 Areas include a bog garden, kitchen garden, park garden and a rock garden.
 During February you can see swathes of snowdrops in a multitude of places.
-If you aren’t a member then there is usually a reduced entry fee to see the snowdrops.
+Find out more.

-Yeo Valley Organic Garden
+Yeo Valley Organic Garden – 20 & 21 February 2026

 Elworthy Cottage in West Somerset.
 This one-acre plantsman’s garden is 600ft above sea level.
-There is often an opportunity to see the snowdrops on selected dates in February.
+There is an opportunity to see the snowdrops on selected dates in February.
 Open from 11am until 4.30pm. £5 for adults, kids are free.

 So that’s my brief guide on where to see snowdrops in Somerset.
 You never know, you might get hooked on these beautiful flowers and end up a ‘galanthophile’ (which is no bad thing!).